voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 }
 ```

-`shell` is the object literal constructed on `shell-chrome/src/devtools.js` that contains some methods that are invoked here. `initStorage` uses the [`chrome.storage` API](https://developer.chrome.com/extensions/storage) as storage mechanism. `initApp` is where the UI magic happens:
+`shell` is the object literal constructed on `shell-chrome/src/devtools.js` that contains some methods that are invoked here. `initStorage` uses the [`chrome.storage` API](https://developer.chrome.com/extensions/storage) as a storage mechanism. `initApp` is where the UI magic happens:

 ```js
 // app-frontend/src/index.js